 (b) If these models are used, they shall be clearly explained to the verifier with sufficient information so that the verifier can judge the appropriateness and correct application of the model.

 (c) When the environmental attributes of products using these models are claimed, clear and transparent information shall be provided to stakeholders.

-5.4.4..2.
+5.4.4.2.
 Applicability and Certification Requirements for Book & Claim